 - Place the receiver on a level, firm surface. - Avoid placing the unit in direct sunlight or near sources of heat or damp. - Do not place the unit on top of a power amplifier or other source of heat. - Ensure adequate ventilation.
 Do not place the unit in an enclosed space such as a bookcase or closed cabinet unless there is good provision for ventilation.
-The receiver is designed to run warm during normal operation.
-We recommend a minimum distance of 50mm (2 inches) around the sides and top of the appliance to provide adequate ventilation. - Make sure the IR receiver in the centre of the front panel display is unobstructed, otherwise this will impair the use of the remote control.
+The receiver is designed to run warm during normal operation. - Make sure the IR receiver in the centre of the front panel display is unobstructed, otherwise this will impair the use of the remote control.
 If line-of-sight is impractical, an infrared remote repeater can be used with the rear panel IR connector. - Do not place your record deck on top of this unit or any other unit which is mains supplied.
 Record decks are very sensitive to the noise generated by mains power supplies which will be heard as 'hum' if the record deck is too close.

-Do not place any other component or item on top of the AVR250 as this may obstruct the ventilation holes, causing the AVR250 to run hot.
-(The unit placed on top of the AVR250 would become hot, too.)
+IMPORTANT: Do not place any other component or item on top of the AVR280 as this may obstruct the ventilation holes, causing the AVR280 to run hot.
+(The unit placed on top of the AVR280 would become hot, too.)

-Notes on installing the AVR250
+Notes on installing the AVR280

-The inputs are named to make it easier to reference when connecting source components to the AVR250 (e.g., a DVD or VCR), but all inputs have the same circuitry.
+The inputs are named to make it easier to reference when connecting source components to the AVR280 (e.g., a DVD or VCR), but all inputs have the same circuitry.
 This means that there is no reason why you should not connect a different device from that labelled to any of the inputs.
 For example, if you had two DVD players and the AV input was not being used, then the second DVD player could be connected to the AV input.